teosnare/rpi_gpio/README.md

 Three basic parameters are available:

-    1. directions: A hash listing which pins are inputs or outputs.
-Any pin not listed here will be assumed not in use and unmanaged by the node.
+1. directions: A hash listing which pins are inputs (in) or outputs (out).
+Any pin not listed here will be assumed not in use and will not be managed by the node.
-    2. states: A hash listing the initial state to set output pins.
+2. states: A hash listing the initial state of each output pin.
 3. shutdown_states: A hash listing the state to set output pins to before safely shutting down.

 Once running, you can set pins states from the command line with: